 While Miko 3 is a good interactive robot for kids, it may not appeal to every parent, especially if you want something that’s more budget-friendly.
 That’s why we have some great alternatives for you.
 If Miko is too pricey for you, then we recommend the Roybi robot.

-Roybi is an excellent STEM and language-learning robot for kids.
+The Roybi is an excellent STEM and language-learning robot for kids.
 It’s designed to help young children quickly pick up speech and social skills.
-Roybi teaches languages (English, Spanish, Chinese), and introduces kids to Math, Science and Tech.
+Roybi teaches languages (English, Spanish, Chinese), and introduces kids to Math, Science, and Tech.

 - Read the full Roybi Robot review

 The second alternative is a coding robot kit built with cutting-edge AI technologies and exciting personalities; Clicbot coding robot.

 This one is actually a pricey robot, but it’s an amazing tool for introducing the concept of coding and programming to young creatives.

 Clicbot is fully programmable and can be put together in 3 minutes, with a user-friendly drag-and-drop coding interface.
 It’s excellent for stimulating young minds and encouraging creative interactions and hands-on creativity.